Male agent discussing to a couple about insurance

 Having Secondary Insurance Helps With Out-of-Pocket Costs

-A Secondary insurer, like retiree coverage, can provide benefits that aren’t offered by Medicare.
+A Secondary insurer, like retiree coverage, can provide benefits not offered by Medicare.
 In particular, they can offer benefits for prescription drug coverage.
 Also, supplemental insurance like Medigap can help pay for out-of-pocket costs such as monthly deductibles, copayments, and coinsurance.
 You can receive a quote online to learn more about potential costs.

 Frequently Asked Questions